nemanjavojniciw/snowflake_generic_data_platform/README.md

 When a new source is connected via Airbyte, the platform:

-1. Discovers the source schema via the Airbyte Config API
+1. Discovers the source schema via the Airbyte API
 2. Stores it in the Schema Registry (Snowflake)
 3. Generates bronze and silver dbt models and commits them to this repo
 4. Registers an Airflow DAG for the source automatically